 At the end of this course students will be able to identify, describe, explain, and apply factual, conceptual, and procedural knowledge in the scientific method as applied to biological anthropology and related disciplines.
-Achievement of this learning outcome will be assessed through in-class and online quizzes, three in-class exams, eleven graded lab-based reports, and two lab-based practical exams.
+Achievement of this learning outcome will be assessed through three in-class exams, eleven graded lab-based reports, and two lab-based practical exams.